Algebraic Presentations of Type Dependency: Equivalence between B- and C-systems

 Let now $F \colon \sys{A} \to \sys{B}$ be a CE-system homomorphism.
 The underlying functor of $\CEtorE(F)$ is $\hCEfam{F}\colon \CEfam1{A} \to \CEfam1{B}$, which clearly preserves the choice of terminal objects, while the action on terms is given by $\hCEcat{F}$.
 This functor with term structure is both a weakening and a substitution homomorphism because of \cref{lem:CEhom-distributive}.
 Note that commutativity of the front square in the diagram in \cref{lem:CEhom-distributive} is needed for the equations on the action on terms.
 Finally, it is a projection homomorphism since it preserves identities. \end{construction}

-\begin{rmk} It follows immediately from the above construction that, for every CE-system \sys{A}, the E-system $\CEtorE(\sys{A})$ has the property that $T(\catid{\Gamma})$ is a singleton set for every $\Gamma \in \cat{F}$.
+\begin{rem} It follows immediately from the above construction that, for every CE-system \sys{A}, the E-system $\CEtorE(\sys{A})$ has the property that $T(\catid{\Gamma})$ is a singleton set for every $\Gamma \in \cat{F}$.
 As we shall see in \cref{cor:Etrm-homiso}, this is true for every E-system.
-In fact, it will follow from \cref*{lem:E-CE-isos}.\ref{lem:E-CE-isos:unit} that $\CEtorE$ is essentially surjective on objects. \end{rmk}
+In fact, it will follow from \cref{thm:E-CE}\eqref{thm:E-CE:adj} that $\CEtorE$ is essentially surjective on objects. \end{rem}